Succinct Planar Encoding with Minor Operations: A succinct graph encoding for edge contractions

-Note that a boundary vertex is contained in multiple $P_i$.
-A key characteristic of this $r$-partition is that each $P_i$ contains only $O(\sqrt{r})$ boundary vertices, and therefore is of size $O(|C_i|+\sqrt{r})=O(r)$.
-Precise definitions of these terms follow in Section~\ref{sec:pre}, for now this intuition suffices.
+We now give an overview of our new data structure for succinctly encoding a simple unlabeled planar graph $G=(V, E)$ {with $n$ vertices} and maintaining this encoding under edge contractions while allowing neighborhood and degree queries in constant time per element output.
+Vertex deletions and edge deletions are discussed in Section~\ref{sec:result}.
+Note that while we work with unlabeled graphs, internally we assume vertices are labeled as consecutive integers from $1$ to $n$.
+The intuitive idea is to construct a set $X \subset V$ of \textit{boundary vertices} such that $G[V \setminus X]$ (the vertex-induced graph on $V \setminus X$) contains multiple connected components $C_1, \ldots, C_k$ of "small" size at most $r$ (which is defined later) with $k=O(n / r)$, and $X$ of size $O(n / \sqrt{r})$.
+Based on this, we distinguish edges of three types: edges between vertices of $X$ (called \textit{boundary edges}) edges between vertices of one $C_i$ (called \textit{simple edges}) and edges between a vertex of $X$ and a vertex of some $C_i$ (called \textit{mixed edges}).
+For each $C_i$ denote with $P_i$ the graph induced by all simple edges between vertices of $C_i$ and all mixed edges with one endpoint in $C_i$.
+The set of all these $P_i$ is known as an \textit{$r$-division}, and each $P_i$ is called a \textit{piece}.
+Note that an $r$-division has some additional characteristics which are defined more precisely later, one such key characteristics that each $P_i$ contains only $O(\sqrt{r})$ boundary vertices, and therefore is of size $O(|C_i|+\sqrt{r})=O(r)$.
+Note that each boundary vertex is contained in multiple pieces.
 Assume that there is a data structure that is able to easily contract any number of edges in graphs of size $O(r)$ in time $O(r)$.
 As long as contractions are only carried out between simple edges, we would be able to easily construct a data structure that results in $O(n)$ runtime for any number of contractions by simply constructing this data structure for each piece individually.
 Problems occur when contracting boundary or mixed edges because contractions are no longer able to be carried out locally in a single piece as they affect vertices in multiple pieces.
-For example, when contracting a boundary edge $\{u, v\}$ this affects every $P_i$ with $i \in \{1, \ldots, k\}$ that contains both $u$ and $v$.
+For example, when contracting a boundary edge $\{u, v\}$ this affects every $P_i$ with $i \in \{1, \ldots, k\}$ that contains at least one of $u$ and $v$.
 To provide such contractions we construct a data structure sketched in the following.
-Note that we distinguish between vertex merges of two vertices $u, v$ and edge contractions between an edge $\{u, v\}$, with the latter being equal to the first with the distinction that $u$ must be adjacent to $v$.
+Note that we distinguish between vertex merges of two vertices $u, v$ and edge contractions between an edge $\{u, v\}$, with the latter being analogous to the first with the distinction that $u$ must be adjacent to $v$.